Introduction of GST Registration

 - You will get an APPLICATION Reference Number via email or Text Message to confirm the successful completion of forms.

-After the scrutiny of the forms and the documents, the GST officer will either approve your application or either reject on the grounds of other necessary documents approval for GST Registration.
+After the scrutiny of the forms and the documents, the GST officer will either approve your application or either reject on the grounds of other necessary documents approval for GST.

-Missing one document can pull you one step back from getting the New GST registration.
+Missing one document can pull you one step back from register for gst.
 So, the following are the GST registration documents that are required at the time of online GST registration in India.

 - PAN card.

 - Identity proof and address proof like Aadhar Card, Pan Card, Driving License

 - Proof of registration of business, or Partnership Deed in case of partnership and registration certificates.